Background and activities

 Berge Solberg is a professor in medical ethics and head of the teaching in medical ethics in the medical school at the Norwegian University of Science and Technology (NTNU).
-He is the deputy leader of the National Committee for Medical and Health Research Ethics (NEM), and he is a member of the Clinical ethics committee at St. Olavs Hospital.
+He is the deputy leader of the National Committee for Medical and Health Research Ethics (NEM), and he is the secretary of the Clinical ethics committee at St. Olavs Hospital.
 Between 2004 and 2013 he was a member of The Norwegian Advisory Board on Biotechnology, and thereby worked intesively with policy issues regarding prenatal diagnosis, assisted reproduction and genetic testing in Norway.
 Solberg wrote his PhD on the ethics of prenatal diagnosis.
 Recent years, much of his focus has been on the research ethical questions regarding biobanks and the development of large scale biobank infrastructures as well as the use of next generation sequencing technology.
 He has also been a member of the advisory committe of Norwegian Health Inspectorate on costly cancer drugs.
 He was until 2013 one of the editors of the Nordic journal of applied ethics.

 Fields of interest: